Kinsa/cribbage-board-app/README.md

 - [-] Interactive Prototype
     - [ ] If Player 1 presses the Add button, it should have the same effect as if Player 2 pressed the Clear button on their Current Points Value (can try using Figma Make to do this)
 - [x] React Native Proof of Concept SVG Animation; tap to add, tap and hold to add 5, adding clears other player's Current Points Value
-- [-] Update this project to use the [tokens project](https://github.com/Kinsa/cribbage-board-app-tokens) (possibly moving away from Tailwind) and fixing application of styles in so-doing
+- [x] Update this project to use the [tokens project](https://github.com/Kinsa/cribbage-board-app-tokens) (possibly moving away from Tailwind) and fixing application of styles in so-doing
-    - [ ] Document back-porting changes from the tokens project into Figma
 - [-] Implement [Storybook](https://storybook.js.org/tutorials/intro-to-storybook/react-native/en/simple-component/) for existing components and use for addition of any further components, updating the documentation here
     - [x] Add Button
         - [x] Link back to Figma using the `design` parameter: